pact-foundation/pact-jvm/pact-jvm-provider-gradle/README.md

 You can filter the interactions that are run using two project properties: `pact.filter.consumers` and `pact.filter.interactions`.
 Adding `-Ppact.filter.consumers=consumer1,consumer2` to the command line will only run the pact files for those consumers (consumer1 and consumer2).
-Adding `-Ppact.filter.interactions=a request for payment.*` will only run those interactions whose descriptions start with 'a request for payment'.
+Adding `-Ppact.filter.interactions=a request for payment.*` will only run those interactions whose descriptions start with 'a request for payment'. `-Ppact.filter.state=.*payment` will match any interaction that has a provider state that ends with payment, and `-Ppact.filter.state=` will match any interaction that does not have a provider state.